jon-edward/wiki_categories_datastore/README.md

 and [Assets](https://github.com/jon-edward/wiki_categories/blob/main/wiki_categories/core/assets/__init__.py),

 Assets are sourced from the [Wikimedia data dumps](https://dumps.wikimedia.org/).

+## Format

+For each language contained in `./data/` there is a `_meta.json` file that contains information about the last successful run, `_index.bytes` that is a concatenated, zero-padded (big-endian) list of unsigned 4-byte integers for the available category IDs, and category files in the file name format `[0-9]+\.json` that describe the category's name, successors, and predecessors.

+## Languages

 Deployments are available for the following Wikipedia languages:
  - [ar](https://ar.wikipedia.org)